fireundubh/playwithfire/fallout4/mods/auto-loot/architecture.md

 ## Creating a New Filter

 This chart shows new records in yellow, their immediate ancestors, and their descendants.
+Connections can be either properties, conditions, or elements, such as formlist items.

 ![How to Create a New Filter](https://i.imgur.com/G6XGGPA.png)